2019 Pacific typhoon season: Retirement

-After the season, the Typhoon Committee announced that the names Lekima, Faxai, Hagibis, Kammuri, and Phanfone would be removed from the naming lists due to the damages and deaths it caused in their respective onslaughts, and they will never be used again for another typhoon name.
-In 2021, they were replaced by Co-may, Nongfa, Ragasa, Koto, and Nokaen, respectively.
-With five retired names, this season was tied with the 2006 and 2020 seasons for the highest number of retired storm names after a single typhoon season, a record it jointly held until it was surpassed by the 2022 season which had six retired names but later that record was eventually surpassed by the 2024 season, which had nine names retired.
+After the season, at their 52nd session in February 2020, the ESCAP/WMO Typhoon Committee announced that the names Lekima, Faxai, Hagibis, Kammuri, and Phanfone were removed from the naming lists due to the number of deaths and amount of damages each one caused in their respective onslaughts, and they will not be used again for another typhoon name.
+In 2021, they were replaced by Co-May, Nongfa, Ragasa, Koto, and Nokaen, respectively.